 - Thinking Traps are ways of thinking that increase anxiety, worry, and stress.
-They often involve jumping to conclusions, guessing that things will go badly in the future, and making connections that might not really make sense.

-- Here are 4 Common Thinking

-Traps that are often connected to

-anxiety.
-Discuss these with your

-teen and see if you can come up

-with more examples that apply to
+They often involve jumping to conclusions, guessing that things will go badly in the future, and making connections that might not really make sense. - Here are 4 Common ThinkingTraps that are often connected to anxiety.
+Read this guide and see if you can come up with more examples of thinking traps that apply to your life.

-them.